July 2, 2026

 47%

 clicked a dead-boring "here's the new schedule" email.
-Least exciting thing we sent all month, and people ate it up.
+The least exciting thing I sent all month, and people ate it up.

 134

-memberships sold our best month, which was also the month we emailed the most.
+memberships sold in my best month, which was also the month I emailed the most.

 90%+

-of the people opening and clicking already knew us.
+of the people opening and clicking already knew the studio.
 Members and recent drop-ins, not strangers.

 How Brands Grow